samarthtiku/TEAM1-MARS-ROVER-KATA-WINSTON_NAHUM_SAM-/ADR.md

-TEAM 1 Mars Rover Simulation ADR
-Metadata
-Field	Value
-Status	Proposed
-Dates
-Decision-makers	Winston, Nahum, Samarth
-Consulted
-Informed
-Context and Problem Statement
-As Team 1, we are working on the mars-rover-kata project, which involves Test-Driven Development (TDD) using the Thoughtworks mars-rover problem.
-The problem involves navigating robotic rovers on a rectangular plateau on Mars.
-The rovers' positions are represented by x and y coordinates and a direction (N, E, S, W).
-They can be controlled through simple commands: 'L' (turn left), 'R' (turn right), and 'M' (move forward).
-Our task is to implement a solution that can process a series of these commands for multiple rovers and output their final positions.
-This project serves as a team exercise to practice collaborative software development, software architecture and design concepts, and test-driven development.
-Key aspects of the problem include:
-1. Defining the plateau's dimensions
-2. Initializing rovers with their starting positions and orientations
-3. Processing movement commands for each rover sequentially
-4. Ensuring rovers don't move outside the plateau boundaries
-5. Outputting the final positions of all rovers
-   As a team project, we need to make architectural decisions that will allow for efficient development, easy maintenance, and potential future enhancements.
-   Decision Drivers
-* Code maintainability and readability
-* Extensibility for future features
-* Performance considerations
-* Adherence to object-oriented design principles
-* Testability of the codebase
-  Decisions
-  Decision 1: Use of Enum for Orientation
-  We will use an Enum class to represent the cardinal directions (N, E, S, W) for the rover's orientation.
-* Good, because it provides type safety and prevents invalid orientations
-* Good, because it allows for easy implementation of left and right turns
-* Bad, because it might be less flexible if we need to add diagonal directions in the future Decision 2: Immutable Plateau Class
-  The Plateau class will be implemented as an immutable class with final fields for width and height.
-* Good, because it ensures the plateau size cannot be accidentally changed during runtime
-* Good, because it simplifies reasoning about the code and prevents certain bugs
-* Bad, because it might limit flexibility if dynamic resizing of the plateau is needed in the future Decision 3: Command Pattern for Rover Movement
-  We will use the Command pattern to implement the rover's movement and rotation commands (L, R, M).
-* Good, because it allows for easy addition of new commands in the future
-* Good, because it separates the command logic from the Rover class, adhering to the Single Responsibility Principle
-* Bad, because it adds some complexity to the codebase Decision 4: Use of Exceptions for Error Handling
-  We will use custom exceptions (IllegalArgumentException, IllegalStateException) for handling error scenarios such as invalid input or out-of-bounds movement.
-* Good, because it provides clear and specific error messages
-* Good, because it allows for centralized error handling in the main program
-* Bad, because excessive use of exceptions might impact performance if errors are frequent Decision 5: Use of Strategy Pattern for Movement Calculation We will implement a Strategy pattern for calculating new positions based on the current orientation.
-* Good, because it allows for easy modification of movement logic if requirements change
-* Good, because it separates movement calculation from the Rover class, improving maintainability
-* Bad, because it might be overkill for the current simple movement logic Decision 6: Implementation of a RoverUtilities Class We will create a RoverUtilities class to handle common operations and calculations, such as distance traveled.
-* Good, because it centralizes common utility functions
-* Good, because it can be easily extended to include more utility functions in the future
-* Bad, because it might lead to a "god class" if not carefully managed Decision 7: Use of ANSI Color Codes for Console Output We will use ANSI color codes to enhance the console output of the simulation.
-* Good, because it improves the user experience by making the output more readable
-* Good, because it allows for visual differentiation of different types of information
-* Bad, because it might not work on all console environments More Information
-  The implementation details can be found in the provided Java files.
-Further decisions may be needed as the project evolves, particularly regarding the handling of multiple rovers, obstacle detection, and more complex command sequences.
-  For the latest updates and to view the source code, please visit our GitHub repository: https://github.com/DanilSuits/mars-rover-kata

 # TEAM1-MARS-ROVER-KATA-WINSTON_NAHUM_SAM-
 # Time Log - September 8, 2024 6:38 pm
 # Time Log - September 9, 2024 3:48 pm(Notes for Tested Input and Expected Output )